gonzalo-bulnes/securedrop-docs/docs/admin.rst

 .. figure:: images/manual/screenshots/journalist-admin_new_user_two_factor_totp.png
    :align: center
-   :alt: Enable FreeOTP
+   :alt: The form used to enable FreeOTP displays a barcode and a two-factor secret.
    :figwidth: 80%
    :width: 100%

-   FreeOTP enablement screen, as seen by an admin.
    Click on the image to see it full-size.

 * Next, the journalist should open FreeOTP on their smartphone and scan the barcode displayed on the screen.